k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ![image](images/12_3_4%20DB%20object%20column.png)

-* Right-click the **link’s line** and select one or both **Select all rows from** … options to edit the link and update the JOIN to LEFT OUTER JOIN, RIGHT OUTER JOIN or FULL OUTER JOIN.
+* Right-click the **link’s line** and select one or both **Select all rows from** … option/s to edit the link and update the JOIN to LEFT OUTER JOIN, RIGHT OUTER JOIN or FULL OUTER JOIN.

 ![image](images/12_3_5%20Select%20all%20rows%20from.png)